Mortonkjeldsen/Cryptography/README.md

 For VSCode-based editors and Clang.
 Requires CodeLLDB extension. clangd extension is recommended.

-An assign for the DTU course Basic C Programming.
+An assignment for the DTU course Basic C Programming.

 The program uses either Caesar or Vigenere to encrypt or decrypt an upper-case string provided through command-line interface.
 The key for Vigenere is also provided through CLI.